Nondivergence of Reductive group action on Homogeneous Spaces: Introduction

-Now we take $X$ to be a homogeneous space of the form $G/\Gamma$, where $G$ is the real points of a connected semisimple algebraic group $\boldsymbol{G}$ defined over $\mathbb{Q}$, and $\Gamma$ is an arithmetic lattice in $G$.
+Now we take $X$ to be a homogeneous space of the form $G/\Gamma$, where $G$ is the connected component of the real points of a connected semisimple algebraic group $\boldsymbol{G}$ defined over $\mathbb{Q}$, and $\Gamma$ is an arithmetic lattice in $G$.
 Moreover, we take $H$ to be a closed subgroup of $G$.

-The question that we wish to answer is the following : \begin{question} When is the action of $H$ on $X$ uniformly nondivergent? \end{question}
+The question that we wish to answer is the following : \begin{question} When is the action of $H$ on $X$ uniformly non-divergent? \end{question}